Cornserve: A Distributed Serving System for Any-to-Any Multimodal Models: Evaluation

 Cornserve supports generic Any-to-Any models including MLLMs.
 In this section, we highlight Qwen Omni models~\cite{qwen2.5-omni-arxiv25,qwen3-omni-arxiv25} as a generic and challenging model family to serve.

 \paragraph{Setup.} We conduct experiments on two 8$\times$ NVIDIA A100-80GB GPU nodes with NVSwitch and 400 Gbps cross-node bandwidth over RDMA.
-We use ServeGen~\cite{servegen-arxiv25}, a real-world multimodal request dataset.
+We use ServeGen~\cite{servegen-nsdi26}, a real-world multimodal request dataset, and have 20\% requests generate audio outputs.
 The baseline is a monolithic deployment where all components run within a single executor backed by Hugging Face Transformers~\cite{huggingface}, as vLLM~\cite{pagedattention-sosp23} does not support either Qwen Omni models fully.

 \end{minipage}

 \subfloat[Qwen 2.5 Omni Tput]{ } \subfloat[Qwen 3 Omni Tput]{ } \subfloat[Qwen 2.5 Omni Lat.]{ } { Monolith vs. Cornserve comparisons for Qwen 2.5 Omni 7B~\cite{qwen2.5-omni-arxiv25} throughput and latency CDF, and Qwen 3 Omni 30B~\cite{qwen3-omni-arxiv25} throughput. $\times$ indicate GPU out-of-memory.} \end{figure}